Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Sub Articles/Library Methods/String Methods.md

 - `str` - The string content to find the specific pattern.
 - `pattern` - The specific pattern to find within the string content.
-- `index` - The index position of to start finding the given pattern; Default value: `1`.
+- `index` - An optional parameter, The index position of to start finding the given pattern; Default value: `1`.

 Examples:
 > Finds the first pattern found within the string content.
 The first line found the pattern between index positions `1` and `3`.
 The second line found the pattern between index positions `5` and `7`.